WilliamHYZhang/PGuide/README.md

 Clicking add feedback will submit the feedback and redirect the user to the class page, where the statistics will be updated with the new feedback.

 # For admin
+Log in for admin access
+Username: admin
+Password: pguide

+# Homepage
+When an admin logs in to PGuide and is redirected to the homepage, the user should be able to view a table that lists the classes.
+The table has columns for class name and class code, like for all users, but there will also be an edit column.
+Each class has an edit button under the edit column.

+At the bottom of the page, there is also an add class button.

+Clicking on the class code will take the admin to a class page with feedback for the psets in that class and the option to add feedback for specific psets, like all users.

+Clicking on the edit button will take the admin to an edit page which allows admin to change the # of PSETs by adding or deleting PSETs and change the name and description for existing PSETs.

+Clicking on the add class button will take the admin to a create page which allows admin to create new classes for all users to use and see.

+The PGuide logo is on the top left.
+Clicking on the logo will cause the home page to reload.

+On the top right, there is a navigation bar that allows the admin to "log out."

+# Create Page